Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.

 - [IMG2GO](https://www.img2go.com/compress-image#j=f26cc008-23b4-4d4e-9934-96877fa9a7e7) and [Tiny PNG](https://tinypng.com/) - these sites were used to help me compress the images

+- [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - was used to correct indentation issues and get rid of too much whitespace

 # Testing
 - Tested on Chrome, Opera, Microsoft Edge and Firefox desktop version browsers